WELCOME TO TDES 40 IN TORONTO

 Ellington’s music by local, national and international musicians

-scholarships to today’s musicians of the future.
+scholarships to musicians of the future.